Mike Kelly (Pennsylvania politician): Donald Trump

 Kelly has argued against the release of Trump's tax returns by the House Ways and Means Committee.

-In December 2019, Kelly likened Trump's first impeachment to the Attack on Pearl Harbor.
+In December 2019, Kelly likened Trump's first impeachment to the attack on Pearl Harbor.
 He said the date on which Trump was impeached is "another date that will live in infamy", referring to President Franklin Roosevelt's statement about the Pearl Harbor attack.

-Amid ballot counting in the 2020 election, Kelly filed a lawsuit to stop Pennsylvania from allowing voters to "cure" (fix mistakes on) their ballots.
+Amid ballot counting in the 2020 election, Kelly filed a lawsuit to stop Pennsylvania from allowing voters to "cure" (alter) their ballots.
 After Biden won Pennsylvania, Kelly filed a suit arguing that all mail-in ballots cast in the state (more than 2.5 million) should be discarded, which would result in flipping the state to Trump, or if that was not possible, that the electors for president should instead be chosen by the legislature.
-If successful, this suit would have retroactively disenfranchised millions of voters in the Pennsylvania election.
+If successful, this suit would have invalidated millions of votes in the Pennsylvania election.
 On November 28, 2020, the Pennsylvania Supreme Court unanimously rejected Kelly's suit, additionally ruling to "dismiss with prejudice."

 In December 2020, Kelly was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Biden defeated Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

+In July 2024, following the attempted assassination of Donald Trump in Kelly's hometown, Kelly initially released a post that stated "We will not tolerate this attack from the left," The post was subsequently deleted.
+Kelly introduced a resolution to formally call for a bipartisan House task force to investigate the incident.
+Kelly was then selected to chair the task force investigating the assassination attempt.

+In September 2024, a few weeks before the 2024 United States presidential election, Kelly joined other Pennsylvania Republican members of Congress in filing a lawsuit that would institute new identification checks on voting for soldiers, sailors, and other residents of the state casting overseas ballots.
+The lawsuit was dismissed by a federal judge who contended that the lawsuit was filed too close to Election Day and declared concerns that were merely "hypothetical."